purplebase/purplestack/context/01-stack.md

 For viewing larger images with zoom, etc use the `easy_image_viewer` package.

-If the user requests video support, use the `chewie` package (not included, must be installed).
+For video playback, use the `chewie` package.
+For audio playback, use the `just_audio` package.

 ### Recommended Styles by Use Case